 The person at the center of this case

-Justice for Multiple financial institutions and corporations worldwide — the trail went cold in 2020, but the truth hasn't.
+Justice for Multiple financial institutions and virtual currency exchanges — the trail went cold in 2020, but the truth hasn't.

 Start here

-What specific financial institutions and amounts were targeted, and how much virtual currency was stolen across all attributed intrusions?
+What specific financial institutions and virtual currency exchanges were targeted, and how much currency was stolen?

-Park Jin Hyok is an alleged North Korean state-sponsored computer programmer believed to be part of the Lazarus Group and APT38, criminal hacking groups responsible for some of the world's costliest cyber intrusions targeting financial institutions and stealing millions in currency and virtual assets.
-Federal arrest warrants were issued in June 2018 and December 2020 for conspiracy to commit wire fraud, bank fraud, and computer intrusions, but Park remains at large in North Korea.
-His capture would be critical to disrupting ongoing state-sponsored cyber operations and recovering stolen assets worth billions of dollars.
+Park Jin Hyok is an alleged North Korean state-sponsored computer programmer linked to the Lazarus Group and APT38, responsible for some of the costliest cyber intrusions in history, including theft from financial institutions and virtual currency exchanges.
+Federal charges were filed against him in 2018 and updated in December 2020 for conspiracy to commit wire fraud, bank fraud, and computer intrusions.
+He remains at large, believed to be in North Korea, making his apprehension and prosecution a significant international cybercrime challenge.

 Try asking